 (Funnily, for all that Indiana Jones hates snakes, Harrison Ford actually has a lot of experience working with reptiles and other generally creepy things; he even has a species of spider and a species of ant named after him, a rather dubious honor!)

-Anyway, like with Han Solo, Lego Indiana Jones is also a favorite of Sarah’s especially.
+Anyway, like with Han Solo, Lego Indiana Jones is also a favorite of Ashar’s especially.
 We don’t have his minifigure, but we do have his Wii game!

 Meanwhile, I’ve been watching the Indiana Jones series with a new eye now that I’m taking the Archaeology’s Dirty Little Secrets class through Coursera.
 Seeing that portrayal of archaeology is pretty different than the real job, but it still makes for good watching!